petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

   0   11 W     43 °C     58 °C      84 %   1814 MHz       1 %     96 MHz       N/A    812 MHz       N/A    512 MHz  UNTHROTTLED           0           0            0     227 MB    25476 MB  N/A Mb/s
 ```
 ### Next Steps
-For the use of Azure GPU Driver extension to install drivers and toolkits, please refer to the following page for instructions - [AMD extensions for Linux]()
+For the use of Azure GPU Driver extension to install drivers and toolkits, please refer to the following page for instructions - [AMD GPU Driver Extensions for Linux]()

 For latest updated guided on instructions to setup RoCM drivers, please refer to AMDs pages here -